AMICUS CLINIC

 • It cannot guarantee specific bra cup sizes - sizing varies wildly between brands.
 We discuss volume in cc's and visual appearance rather than cup sizes.

-Types of breast implants available in Kerala
+Types of breast implants available

 Implant fill material: